PSL 2026 Winner Prediction | Odds & Analysis

 - • Direct signing: Steve Smith (Australia) — massive marquee

-- • Auction buys: Ashton Turner, Josh Philippe, Peter Siddle, Tabraiz Shamsi
+- • Auction buys: Josh Philippe, Peter Siddle, Tabraiz Shamsi

 - • Analysis: Strong Aussie contingent.
-Smith and Turner bring IPL/BBL experience.
+Smith and Turner bring international experience.
+Shamsi + Nawaz give a strong spin pairing.

 The Dew Factor: Why Chasing Wins in Pakistan